 MFS® International Diversification Fund - Quarterly Portfolio Update

-Hi, my name is Nick Paul, and I am a co-portfolio manager on the MFS International Diversification Fund.
-Thank you for taking the time to join us for our fourth quarter/year-end update.
+Hi, my name is John Mahoney and I am a co-Portfolio Manager on the MFS International Diversification Fund.
+Thank you for taking the time to join us for our third quarter 2025 update.

 ##PRODUCTS##